 For Maggie, museums are learning experiences with transformative power.
 ‘Museums are all about communication… they are about telling people stories; learning from the past to understand our present and inform our future.’

-Maggie is also clear about the main challenges to this vision.
-‘We must think about how we can engage people in powerful stories.’
-She responds to her own challenge immediately.
-‘We must recognise how people learn in different ways’.
 She is clear that a variety of methods and technologies must be used to tell the RAF’s stories which she believes in so strongly.
 The Museum has already made many advances towards more interactive and hands on media; Maggie wants to develop these ideas further to ‘broaden our range of visitors’.

 However, research work and academic endeavour are critical to support this vision.
-Maggie explains that RAF Museum exhibitions need to be backed by exemplary research and that the Museum should lead academic debates.
+Maggie explains that RAF Museum exhibitions need to be informed by exemplary research and that the Museum should lead academic debates.
 In Maggie’s view, museums have a responsibility to ‘challenge people’ and offer ‘layered interpretations of our history’.